Whenever I think of vowels, I think of this scene from Singin' in the Rain:

 Another way to introduce pure vowels is to sing through a new piece on a neutral syllable ("oo," "oh," and "ah" work best; try "noo," "loo," "noh," "mah," or "pah").
 Polish that vowel before switching to text.
 Return to a neutral syllable as needed throughout the rehearsal process (source).

-Check back on Wednesday for Part II of this series - addressing problem vowels and ways to fix them!
+Read Part II of this series here - all about addressing problem vowels and ways to fix them!

 Develop the practical skills you need to lead and teach your choir with creativity and confidence.

 Join me inside Music Education and Leadership Skills for the Adult Choir Director, an online mini course for church musicians.